dogweather/forkful/content/en/php/testing-and-debugging/using-an-interactive-shell-repl.md

   \ and run PHP code on-the-fly.
 It's ideal for experimentation, debugging, or learning,\u2026"
 lastmod: '2024-03-13T22:45:00.168306-06:00'
 model: gpt-4-1106-preview
-summary: "An interactive shell, or REPL (Read-Eval-Print Loop), lets you write and\
-  \ run PHP code on-the-fly.
-It's ideal for experimentation, debugging, or learning,\u2026"
+summary: An interactive shell, or REPL (Read-Eval-Print Loop), lets you write and run PHP code on-the-fly.
 title: Using an interactive shell (REPL)
 weight: 34
 ---